 - Navigate to the Security tab and click on the Custom level button.

 - Locate Display mixed content and select Disable.
 Click OK to save changes.

 - After that, restart Internet Explorer and check if the problem is resolved.

 6. Disable XXS filter

 - Access Internet Options by pressing Windows, typing its name, and selecting the top result.

 - Go to the Security tab and click on the Custom level button.

 - Now navigate to the Scripting section and locate Enable XSS filter.
 Choose the Disable option and click OK to save changes.

-- Press F12 to open Developer Tools window.
+- Press F12 to open the Developer Tools window.

-- In the top right corner click an icon that has number 11 next to it.
-Choose any number from the menu bellow.
+- In the top right corner, click an icon that has the number 11 next to it.
+Then, choose any number from the menu below.

 - Open Firefox and enter about:config in the address bar.